siobhanlgorman/knits-and-pieces/TESTING.md

 - custom_storages.py
 ![#](documentation/validation/v-customstorages.png)

-## Lighthouse Scores
 ## Accessibility
-The website was tested for accessibility at [Wave](https://wave.webaim.org/report#/https://knits-and-pieces.herokuapp.com/)
+The website was tested for accessibility at [Wave](https://wave.webaim.org/report#/https://knits-and-pieces.herokuapp.com/).
+Some issues were highlighted mostly relating to the mailchimp form and these were corrected.
+Some empty labels and buttons were also corrected.